This Course is part of a Career Path: Become a Penetration Tester

 What Does this Social Engineering Course Cover?

-In this Social Engineering and Manipulation class you will cover various topics, including introduction to social engineering, targeting, exploitation lifecycle, digital profile reduction, digital information gathering, psychology of social engineering, cold calling, elicitation, pretexting, post exploitation, bypassing physical security, binary evasion and other applicable subjects.
+In this Social Engineering course you will cover various topics, including introduction to social engineering, targeting, exploitation lifecycle, digital profile reduction, digital information gathering, psychology of social engineering, cold calling, elicitation, pretexting, post exploitation, bypassing physical security, binary evasion and other applicable subjects.

 The tools used in this training course include: